jalakoo/sendbird_bulk_user_uploader/README.md

 ## Requirements
 - A valid [Sendbird account](https://dashboard.sendbird.com/auth/signup)
-- A Sendbird application with an Application ID
+- A Sendbird application with an Application ID**
+- A Sendbird application primary or secondary token**

+** Both of these can be found in your Sendbird dashboard/application/Settings/General

 ## Features
 - Saves Sendbird Application id and token to an .env file for faster re-runs